 The exact job responsibilities will vary from company to company, but you can get a fair idea of what will be the overall work nature of your international marketing internship in China.

-- Help with the drafting, writing and distributing of press releases and advertising copies.
+Help with the drafting, writing, and distribution of press releases and advertising copies.
 Also, proofread and check the accuracy of written materials that need to be published.

 8 Tips To Remember For Your International Marketing Internship In China